dvreeze/yaidom/docs/yaidom-tutorial.rst

 * Therefore, Elems do not know about their parent elements, but using element paths from a root element this should mostly not be a problem
 * Elems are reasonably easy to construct from scratch, using ``ElemBuilders``
 * There is excellent support for parsing and serializing these Elems, using ``DocumentParser`` and ``DocumentPrinter`` implementations, resp.
-* Elems are reasonably good at "lossless roundtripping", keeping differences in the XML text limited after parsing and serializing
+* Elems do a reasonable job at "lossless roundtripping", keeping differences in the XML text limited after parsing and serializing
-* These Elems offer support for "functional updates" (see below)
+* These Elems offer support for "functional updates" (see a later section)
 * The Elem class keeps the following state: element QName, attributes (mapping QNames to string values), in-scope namespaces, and a list of child nodes
 * Although this Elem class keeps in-scope namespaces, it does not keep namespace declarations, thus enabling Elem creation from other Elem child nodes
 * When serializing an Elem, namespace declarations are inserted by relativizing the scope of the element against the parent scope.